dspruell/err-iplookup/README.md

 This plugin has been tested with Err version 6 and requires Python 3.6+.

 [Installing the plugin](http://errbot.io/en/latest/user_guide/administration.html#installing-plugins)
-discusses installing any necessary requirements.
+discusses installing any necessary dependencies.
 These are located in `requirements.txt`.